 5. I made this recipe using Murray Valley Pork which is a high quality Australian pork you can only get at butchers.
 If there is ever a time to invest in a great quality roast, it's Easter!
 It makes such a difference.
 If you live in Australia, find your closest stockist here.

-Nutrition per serving assuming 10 servings and that all the Mojo Sauce is used (which it probably won’t be).
+Cuban Roast Pork nutrition per serving assuming 10 servings and that all the Mojo Sauce is used (which it probably won’t be).
 This nutrition analysis does not take into account that not all the pan drippings (i.e. pork fat) is consumed because it is discarded.
 So the calories per serving is lower.